PrivSec-dev/privsec.dev/content/posts/knowledge/Laptop Hardware Security.md

 #### Heads

 Heads is built around the desire for the signing key for the firmware to be in the posession of the user instead of the OEM.
-It generally works as follows:
+They also want the user to be able to change the key in case they lose access to it.
+In general, this is how Heads works:

 - The user enrolls their GPG public key into the firmware.
 - The user signs the files /boot with their GPG key.